-Laws that cover the design of buildings and structures in New Zealand include the building laws in each region.
-There are also technical and engineering guidelines/standards produced by government agencies, Standards New Zealand and other relevant professional bodies.
+The primary legislative provision governing the design of buildings and structures in New Zealand is the Building Act and the New Zealand Building Code (Building Code).
+In addition, there are technical and engineering guidelines and standards produced by other government agencies, Standards New Zealand and relevant professional bodies.
 The main focus is to make sure that structures meet acceptable standards for structural soundness, safety, health and amenity.